 - (A) The residential care facility, in accordance with this rule, shall require will ensure that written initial and periodic health assessments of prospective and current residents are conducted.
 The different components of the health assessment may be performed by different licensed health professionals, consistent with the type of information required bring collected and the professional's scope of practice, as defined by applicable law.
 In conducting the assessment, the licensed health professional may use resident information obtained by or from unlicensed staff as long as the licensed health professional evaluates such information in accordance with their applicable scope of practice.
-The residential care facility shall by this rule are completed and that residents do not require need accommodations or services beyond those that the residential care facility provides.
-Each residential care facility shall is obligated to and that residential care facility provides.
-Each residential care facility shall sobligated to and the residential care facility provides.
-Each residential care facility shall is obligated to and the residential care facility provides.
-Each residential care facility shall sobligated to and that residential care facility provides.
-Each residential care facility shall sobligated to and the residential care facility provides.
-Each resident a vaccination against influenza and a vaccination against pneumococcal pneumonia as required obligated by section 3721.041 of the Revised Code. - (B) Each resident shall is obligated to be initially assessed within forty-eight hours of admission, except that paragraphs (C)(11) and (C)(12) of this rule shall are obligated to be performed within fourteen days after admission.
+The residential care facility shall sobligated to ensure that all components of the assessments required obligated by this rule are completed and that residents do not require need accommodations or services beyond those that the residential care facility provides.
+Each residential care facility shall sobligated to and a vaccination against pneumococcal pneumonia as required obligated by section 3721.041 of the Revised Code. - (B) Each resident shall is obligated to be initially assessed within forty-eight hours of admission, except that paragraphs (C)(11) and (C)(12) of this rule shall are obligated to be performed within fourteen days after admission.
 If the resident had an assessment meeting the requirements of criteria set forth in paragraph (C) of this rule performed no more than ninety days before beginning to reside in the residential care facility, the resident is does not required need to obtain another initial assessment. - (C) The initial health assessment shall-is obligated to include documentation of the following: - (1) Preferences of the resident including hobbies, usual activities, bathing, sleeping patterns, socialization and religious; - (2) Medical diagnoses, if applicable; - (3) Psychological, intellectual disabilities, and developmental diagnoses history, if applicable; - (4) Health history and physical, including cognitive functioning and sensory and physical impairments, and the risk of falls; - (5) Prescription medications, over-the-counter medications, and dietary supplements; - (6) Nutrition and dietary requirementsneeds, including any food allergies and intolerances, food preferences, and need for any adaptive equipment, and needs for assistance and supervision of meals;